games-on-whales/fenrir/README.md

 Then, install the operator to the your k8s cluster:
 `kubectl apply -f examples/install.yaml`

+after which you'll need to install the CRDs:
+`kubectl create -f crds/`

 ### Using Generic Devices to pass the gpu to the pods
 In order for wolf to render / stream the images you need to pass it a device that can do it, I've an AMD gpu, so I opted to use generic devices to pass the `dri` device